ehellman/react-breakpoints/README.md

 ## Inside your components

 When you want access to the current screen width inside a component you import the `withBreakpoints` function, wrapping your component when you export it.
-This will give you access to `props.screenWidth` which updates whenever you resize your window or your device orientation changes.
+This will give you access to `props.screenWidth` which updates whenever you resize your window or your device orientation changes and `props.breakpoints` which is the original object which you supplied to the `ReactBreakpoints` component.

 ```js
 import { withBreakpoints } from 'react-breakpoints'